REFORESTATION PROJECTS: THE JULY 2021 UPDATE

 Meaghan Weeden | August 7 2021 | 5 min read

 Sustainable Agroforestry and Endangered Species Protection Across the Globe

-Another month has flown by and you know what that means: another Reforestation Update that's chock-full of project stories, fun facts and tree puns to brighten your day!
-From Haiti and Minnesota to Mexico and California, tune in for some fresh-from-the-field updates courtesy of our awesome forest ambassadors Kyleigh and Nicole!
+Another month has flown by and you know what that means: another Reforestation Update that's chock-full of project stories, fun facts and tree-riffic puns to brighten your day!
+From New Brunswick and Australia to Thailand and Uganda, tune in for a fresh-from-the-field update courtesy of our awesome forest ambassadors Kyleigh and Nicole!

 So without Further Ado, Here's Our July 2021 Reforestation Update!

 Want to Learn More About the Projects We Featured This Month?

 In New Brunswick, we've begun planting 200,000 trees to restore the Chignecto Isthmus, a unique conservation area that borders the Maritime provinces of New Brunswick and Nova Scotia — and connects the Nova Scotia peninsula with North America.